Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

+- Kansas City's games this season have gone over 52 points five of nine times.

-- This contest's over/under is 3.2 points greater than the 48.8 these two squads combine to surrender per game this season.
+- Sunday's total is 2.9 points higher than the combined 49.1 PPG average of the two teams.

-- Chiefs games this season feature an average total of 53.8 points, a number 1.8 points higher than Sunday's over/under.
+- The average total in Chiefs games this season is 53.8, 1.8 points more than Sunday's total of 52.

-- The 47.6 PPG average total in Raiders games this season is 4.4 points fewer than this game's over/under.
+- In 2020, games involving the Raiders have averaged a total of 47.6 points, 4.4 fewer than this game's set over/under.

 Chiefs stats and trends

-- The Chiefs have been favored by 2.5 points or more nine times this season and have covered the spread in two of them.
+- This season, the Chiefs have just two ATS wins in eight games as a favorite of 3 points or more.

-- Kansas City's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- Kansas City's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Kansas City is 2-5 against the spread and 4-3 overall when the team totals more than 340.6 yards.
+- When Kansas City picks up over 340.6 yards, the team is 2-5 against the spread and 4-3 overall.

-- This year, the Chiefs have turned the ball over 19 times, nine more than the Raiders' takeaways (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Raiders.